ibm-cloud-docs/vpc/api-change-log.md

 When [retrieving an instance](/apidocs/vpc/latest#get-instance) that was provisioned with a billed catalog offering, the new `catalog_offering.plan.crn` property provides the associated billing plan.

-**Enhancements to volumes and shapshots in support of catalog offering plans.** When [retrieving a volume](/apidocs/vpc/latest#get-volume) that was originally provisioned as a boot volume from an instance with a [billed catalog offering](/docs/vpc?topic=vpc-getting-started-images-on-vpc-catalog&interface=ui#images-on-vpc-catalog-images), the response now includes both `catalog_offering.version.crn` and `catalog_offering.plan.crn` properties.
+**Enhancements to volumes and snapshots in support of catalog offering plans.** When [retrieving a volume](/apidocs/vpc/latest#get-volume) that was originally provisioned as a boot volume from an instance with a [billed catalog offering](/docs/vpc?topic=vpc-getting-started-images-on-vpc-catalog&interface=ui#images-on-vpc-catalog-images), the response now includes both `catalog_offering.version.crn` and `catalog_offering.plan.crn` properties.
 The response includes the same properties when [retrieving a snapshot](/apidocs/vpc/latest#get-snapshot) with a `source_volume` that had those properties.

 ## 28 May 2024
 {: #28-may-2024}